-- (1) A site plan and complementary drawings, which identify: the location of all proposed and existing structures; the location of proposed and existing improvements; existing site conditions such as topography and trees - (2) Screening or fencing of the construction site; - (3) Temporary or permanent fences or walls; - (4) Implementation of noise reduction methods; - (5) Off-site parking areas for construction personnel; - (6) Use of buses or vans to transport construction personnel to/from off-site parking; - (7) Location for staging vehicles, loading/off-loading equipment, and receiving deliveries; - (8) Implementation of air pollution reduction methods, such as dust control, use of clean fuels, retrofitting equipment to provide additional emissions control as required by city, state or federal laws;

-- (9) Restricted work hours for unusually disruptive activities; - (10) Soil export and regulation of truck and equipment traffic routes and hours of transport; - (11) Requirements for meetings, notices and/or other methods of communicating with neighboring property owners; - (12) Restoration of city streets and rights-of-way to include cleaning and repair of structural damage; - (13) Use of specific equipment or construction methods and practices to reduce impacts to people, property, trees, and/or environmental critical areas. - (14) Location of towers or other types of cranes, which illustrates swing radius
+- (1) A site plan and complementary drawings which identify: the location of all proposed and existing structures; the location of proposed and existing improvements; existing site conditions such as topography and trees; - (2) Screening or fencing of the construction site; - (3)Temporary or permanent fences or walls; - (4)Implementation of noise-reduction methods; - (5)Off-site parking areas for construction personnel; - (6)Use of buses or vans to transport construction personnel to/from off-site parking; - (7)Location for staging vehicles, loading/off-loading equipment, and receiving deliveries; - (8) Implementation of air pollution reduction methods, such as dust control, use of clean fuels, retrofitting equipment to provide additional emissions control as required by City, State or Federal laws; - (9) Restricted work hours for unusually disruptive activities; - (10) Soil export and regulation of truck and equipment traffic routes and hours of transport; - (11) Requirements for meetings, notices and/or other methods of communicating with neighboring property owners; - (12) Restoration of City streets and rights-of-way to include cleaning and repair of structural damage; - (13) Use of specific equipment or construction methods and practices to reduce impacts to people, property, trees, and/or environmental critical areas. - (14) Location of towers or other types of cranes which illustrates swing radius.

-§ 416.05 CONSTRUCTION RELATEDSTREET OBSTRUCTION PERMIT FOR SEVENTEEN (17) DAYS OR LESS.
+§ 416.05 - STREET OBSTRUCTION PERMIT FOR SEVENTEEN (17) DAYS OR LESS.

-Any temporary construction activity or related vehicle, equipment, fence, or other object that is placed, installed or erected in or upon a roadway or sidewalk that would in any manner prevent or restrict public use of or access to a public right of way for a period of seventeen (17) consecutive days or less, and does not meet the criteria of a Major Street Obstruction, shall secure a permit from the Director.
+Any temporary construction activity or related vehicle, equipment, fence, or other object that is placed, installed or erected in or upon a roadway or sidewalk that would in any manner prevent or restrict public use of or access to a public right-of-way for a period of seventeen (17) consecutive days or less, and does not meet the criteria of a major street obstruction, shall secure a permit from the Director.
 The permittee, with advice from the Director and other appropriate departments, authorities and/or agencies, shall devise an IMP to mitigate impacts.
-Notice of any obstruction shall be provided to affected tenants and/or property owners.

-§ 416.06 MAJOR CONSTRUCTIONSTREET; OBSTRUCTIONS FOR EIGHTEEN (18) DAYS OR MORE; PERMIT REQUIRED.
+§ 416.06 - MAJOR STREET OBSTRUCTIONS FOR EIGHTEEN (18) DAYS OR MORE; PERMIT REQUIRED.

-Any temporary construction activity that results in a full road closure, a single lane closure, or the elimination of a significant number of on-street parking spaces, as determined by the Director, for a period of eighteen (18) consecutive days or more is deemed to be a major construction related project.
+Any temporary construction activity that results in a full road closure, a single lane closure, or the elimination of a significant number of on-street parking spaces, as determined by the Director, for a period of eighteen (18) consecutive days or more is deemed to be a major construction-related project.
 A permit shall be secured from the Director.

-§ 416.07 PUBLIC NOTICE AND COMMENT; MAJOR CONSTRUCTION STREET OBSTRUCTION.
+§ 416.07 - PUBLIC NOTICE; MAJOR STREET OBSTRUCTION.

-Set forth below is the process to notify the public of a MCO Major Street Obstruction permit.
+Set forth below is the process to notify the public of a major street obstruction permit.
 A permit shall not be issued by the Department of Public Works until the proper notification process is complete.